 Related Post: How to Avoid Debt to Make Yourself Financially Strong

 Frequently asked questions (FAQ) about debt consolidation

-After learning how does debt consolidation work and the ways you can consolidate debt, now it’s time to answer some important questions.
+After learning how debt consolidation work and the ways you can consolidate debt, now it’s time to answer some important questions.

 So let’s get started.

-Does debt consolidation hurt credit score?
+Does debt consolidation hurt credit scores?

 Yes, it hurt your credit score in two ways.
 First, when you apply for a debt consolidation loan, you need to face a strict credit valuation.
 This lowers your credit score for a temporary time period.
-Second, if you fail to make the payments on your consolidated loan or goes late on it then it decreases your credit score.
+Second, if you fail to make the payments on your consolidated loan or go late on it then it decreases your credit score.
 And if you file bankruptcy then this remains on a credit report for 7 to 10 years according to chapters 7 and 13.